 I got plenty of chances to catch my breath as Jeff stopped to fiddle with the angles, fix up any that had slumped or lost their tops.
 Sometimes he would just add a pebble as we walked by.

 It was like catching up with an old friend.

 Back on the deck of the lodge, cold beer in hand, reflection set in (as it does).

 Cairns are the way we talk to each other in the mountains.
 And that conversation can be spread over an amazing amount of time.

-Seeing those stack all those years later was unexpectedly inspiring.
+Seeing those stacks all those years later was unexpectedly inspiring.
 Long after the effort was made, those cairns were still talking to everyone who walked through there, helping them find the way.
 They silently did the same for us on this trip.

-So it was a moment when you not only have the crystal clear appreciation that ‘your impact matters’ but that your impact can last.
+It was a moment when you not only have the crystal clear appreciation that ‘your impact matters’ but that your impact can last.

 For all of us, it’s true:

 Even if you’re just one person, doing a small thing, in a small way.
 Even if you’re just doing your job, or what’s expected of you.
 Even if most of the world doesn’t see that you’re doing it.
 Even if we don’t expect what we’re doing to last.